Top 25 Examples of Baroque Architecture

 8. Les Invalides – Paris, Île-de-France, France

-Les Invalides, which loosely translates to the “House of the disabled” is a complex of buildings located in Paris.
+Les Invalides, which loosely translates to the “House of the Disabled” is a complex of buildings located in Paris.
 It was originally intended to be a home and hospital for French war veterans, and part of the building still functions as such today.
 The left image above shows the Golden-domed church, which is the most striking building within the overall Les Invalides Complex.
 Today this church contains the tomb of Napoleon Bonaparte, one of France’s most influential historical figures.

 9. Trevi Fountain – Rome, Lazio, Italy